funda-istvan/addGitTeamUsers/README.md

 In your terminal: 'curl -H "Authorization: token <YOUR LONG TOKEN HERE>" https://api.github.com/orgs/<YOUR BOOTCAMP HERE>/teams'
 Scroll through the possible teams and get to get your unique team id number.

-Open addtoGH.js in your text editor (Submlime).
+Open addtoGH.js in your text editor (Sublime).
 Insert token, team ID, and your own username into the specific <>.